 Welcome to the AmeriFlux website!

 The AmeriFlux Network, sponsored by U.S. Department of Energy, gathers data from the longest-running sites in the world measuring ecosystem CO2, water, and energy fluxes.
-This thriving community of tower site investigators and climate/ecosystem modelers works together with shared commitment to transparency, open access, and quality.
+This thriving community of tower site investigators and climate/ecosystem modelers commit to transparency, open access, and quality.
 The network’s scientists gather data that assess carbon cycle exchange from land to air, and environmental measurements of local ecosystems.

 Collaborating researchers are those who run